kevinlinxc/UnpauseFFRK/README.md

 # Extra options
 This script works for me, but it could require tweaking for you to work.
 Here are all the options that you can conveniently change at the top of `main.py` with your favourite text editor.
 ## toppercent and bottompercent
-What portion of the screen is looked at while looking for pauses, I added these because the top and bottom of the screen are useless and needlessly increase processing time.
+What percentage of the screen is ignored while looking for pauses, I added these because the top and bottom of the screen are useless and needlessly increase processing time.
-Default are `0.3` and `0.7`, meaning the top and bottom 30% of the video are ignored, basically.
+Default are `30` and `30`, meaning the top and bottom 30% of the video are ignored.
 ## PERCENT_BLUE_FOR_PAUSED
 What percentage of the screen should be blue for the screen to be considered paused, default `70`.
 It might help to decrease this value if the script is not working.
 ## video_name